 "The grim irony of investing is that we investors as a group not only don't get what we pay for, we get precisely what we don't pay for."

-– John Clifton 'Jack' Bogle, Founder of Vanguard, which now manages US$4.5 trillion
+– John Clifton 'Jack' Bogle, founder of Vanguard, which manages US$4.5 trillion

-Platforms which advertise 'zero fees' are too good to be true — they can likely charge 'zero' because they are getting paid handsomely (usually ~50% of the expense ratio) by the fund manager on an ongoing basis.
-This means that if your fund expense ratio is 2%, 1% is going back to the salesman, and you probably did not even know.
+Many platforms that advertise "zero fees" are too good to be true — they can likely charge "zero" because they are actually getting paid handsomely (usually about 50% of the expense ratio) by the fund manager on an ongoing basis.
+This means that if your fund expense ratio is 2%, then 1% is going back to the salesman, and most investors are not aware this is happening.

 Just how big is the impact of an extra 1% paid in fees?

-There are funds that do not pay trails, and we would urge you to find out how to get your hands on them.
-Vanguard and Dimensional are two fund managers we love as they refuse to pay trails out of principle.
-By avoiding trails and resultant trailer fees, your expense ratio is paying for fees associated with return generation, the way it should be.
+There are funds that do not pay trails, and we would urge you to get your hands on them.
+For example, Vanguard and Dimensional are two fund managers that refuse to pay trails, out of principle.
+By avoiding trails and the resultant trailer fees, your expense ratio is only paying for fees associated with return generation, the way it should be.

-Ask your financial advisor for a full breakdown of your fees.
+Ask your financial adviser for a full breakdown of your fees.
 You may uncover that you have been paying handsomely for those coffees and lunches.

-- Upfront/subscription fees: Fees charged upfront by banks/financial advisors/brokers for selling you a fund (typically 2-5% in Singapore)
+- Upfront/subscription fees: Fees charged upfront by banks, financial advisers, and brokers for selling you a fund — typically around 2% to 5% in Singapore

-- Exit fees: Fees charged by banks/financial advisors/brokers for when you exit a fund position, usually within a given time from investment (typically ~1% in Singapore)
+- Exit fees: Fees charged by banks, financial advisers, and brokers when you exit a fund position, usually within a given time from investment — typically about 1% in Singapore

-- Brokerage fees: Fees charged by banks, financial advisors or brokers for executing the transaction of a fund (this can be a set fee like $20 per transaction or a %-based fee, like 0.25% of the transaction size)
+- Brokerage fees: Fees charged by banks, financial advisers, and brokers for executing the transaction of a fund — this can be either a fixed fee, such as $20 per transaction, or a percentage-based fee, such as 0.25% of the transaction size

-- "Wrap" fees: Annual fee charged by banks/financial advisors/brokers for use of their platform and/or investment advice (typically 0.20-1%)
+- "Wrap" fees: Annual fee charged by banks, financial advisers, and brokers for the use of their platform and/or investment advice —typically 0.2% to 1%

-- Expense ratios: Annual fee funds charge for fund expenses, including management fees, administrative fees, and operating costs.
-This is deducted from a fund's net asset value (NAV), and accrued on a daily basis. (typically 1-2.5% in Singapore, but can range from 0.05-3.5% per annum depending on the fund)
+- Expense ratios: An annual fee that funds charge for fund expenses, including management fees, administrative fees, and operating costs.
+This is deducted from a fund's net asset value (NAV), and accrued on a daily basis.
+It is typically 1% to 2.5% in Singapore, but can also range from 0.05% to 3.5% per annum depending on the fund.

-- Trailer fees: Fund managers pay the bank/financial advisor/broker who sold you the fund an annual fee, which comes out of the expense ratio of the fund and is typically around 50% of the expense ratio for funds that do pay trails.
+- Trailer fees: Fund managers pay the bank, financial adviser, or broker who sold you the fund an annual fee, which comes out of the expense ratio of the fund and is typically around 50% of the expense ratio for funds that do pay trails.

-- Trading costs: A fund's total expense ratio does not account for trading costs incurred by the fund itself, such as brokerage commissions, bid-ask spreads, and market impact (a large order can move a price disadvantageously).
+- Trading costs: A fund's total expense ratio does not account for trading costs incurred by the fund itself, such as brokerage commissions, bid-ask spreads, and market impact (for instance, a large order can move a price disadvantageously).
 It's important to choose funds that actively try to minimise these costs through execution and managing turnover.